-For some business owners, the free WooCommerce plugin alone isn’t quite enough.
+For most business owners, the free WooCommerce plugin alone isn’t quite enough to handle basic needs.
 Your business model may depend on features that require an additional plugin, or you may want a more advanced version of the features that are built into the free plugin.
 So, for example, if your business is offering bookings on services then you’ll need an extension for that.
 And the best one is WooCommerce Bookings and Appointments.

-I hope this article would have helped you figure out your budget for your WooCommerce website.
-As you can see, the overall initial and recurring (monthly) costs are quite low—that’s one good thing about Open Source platforms.
+We hope this article would have helped you figure out the WooCommerce cost.
+As you can see, the overall initial and recurring (monthly) costs are quite low—that’s one good thing about open-source platforms.

 You can contact our customer support if you need any help with the WooCommerce Shipping plugins listed in the article.
 Our team will help you set up the plugins on your store and will also help you get started with shipping.

-Let me know in the comments below how you feel about the article.
+Let us know in the comments below how you feel about the article.